-The April 2011 early restoration agreement states that the trustees shall select projects for early restoration that meet all of the following criteria:
+The April 2011 early restoration agreement states that the Trustees shall select projects for early restoration that meet all of the following criteria:

-- Contribute to making the environment and the public whole by restoring, rehabilitating, replacing or acquiring the equivalent of natural resources or services injured as a result of the Deepwater Horizon oil spill or response, or compensating for interim losses resulting from the incident; - Address one or more specific injuries to natural resources or services associated with the incident; - Seek to restore natural resources, habitats or natural resource services of the same type, quality and of comparable ecological and/or human-use value to compensate for identified resource and service losses resulting from the incident; - Are not inconsistent with the anticipated long-term restoration needs and anticipated final restoration plan; and - Are feasible and cost-effective.
+- Contribute to making the environment and the public whole by restoring, rehabilitating, replacing or acquiring the equivalent of natural resources or services injured as a result of the Deepwater Horizon Oil Spill or response, or compensating for interim losses resulting from the incident; - Address one or more specific injuries to natural resources or services associated with the incident; - Seek to restore natural resources, habitats or natural resource services of the same type, quality and of comparable ecological and/or human-use value to compensate for identified resource and service losses resulting from the incident; - Are not inconsistent with the anticipated long-term restoration needs and anticipated final restoration plan; and - The effect of each alternative on public health and safety. - Are feasible and cost-effective.

-Mindful of the need to restore the Gulf's resources as soon as possible, the trustees are taking decisive strides to identify restoration projects that will begin to address the impacts of the Deepwater Horizon oil spill in the near future.
+Mindful of the need to restore the Gulf's resources as soon as possible, the Trustees are taking decisive strides to identify restoration projects that will begin to address the impacts of the Deepwater Horizon Oil Spill in the near future.